-The Auto CMS has given content management great flexibility, and the custom parameter feature is the key to meeting the needs of personalized content display.How can you accurately display the unique parameters you set for content models such as articles, products, or categories in the website front-end template?This article will elaborate on this process in detail, helping you fully utilize the powerful customization capabilities of the Anqi CMS.
+The AnQi CMS endows content management with exceptional flexibility, and the custom parameter function is the key to meeting the needs of personalized content display.How to accurately present the unique parameters set for articles, products, or category content models on the website front-end template is a concern for many users.This article will elaborate on this process, helping you fully utilize the powerful customization capabilities of Anqi CMS.

-Firstly, it is important to ensure that custom parameters can be displayed in the front-end template, which is core to the model definition and data entry on the back-end.In the background management interface of AnQi CMS, you need to go to the "Content Management" section, click on "Content Model".Whether it is a system-built article model, product model, or a custom model created by you, you can add 'Content Model Custom Field' in its settings.
+First, ensure that custom parameters can be displayed in the frontend template, the core lies in the backend content model definition and data entry.In the Anqi CMS backend management interface, you need to go to the "Content Management" section, click on the "Content Model".Whether it is the built-in article model, product model, or a custom model created by yourself, you can add 'Content Model Custom Field' in its settings.

-Once you have properly configured the custom parameters in the background and entered the content, the next step is to present it on the website front end.The template engine of AnQi CMS provides a simple yet powerful way to read these custom data.
+Once you have properly configured the custom parameters and entered the content in the background, the next step is to present it on the website front end.The AnQi CMS template engine provides a simple and powerful way to read these custom data.

 1. Directly call a single custom field